Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 Here's where it gets a bit tricky.
 When sound travels through the air, the bit of air vibrated at the source doesn't fly all the way to your eardrum where you hear it.
 The energy is transferred by diffusion in sound waves through the air.
 This same sort of thing happens in that swirling action at the leading edge of a wing.

-In the second case the cue ball hits the blue ball sending a force through the series of red balls to the black accelerating it down and back.
-The blue ball itself doesn't travel up and over and back, but the force does.
-This is diffusion.
-See the black ball move off at the end of the line?
-Diffusion leads to convection, they go hand in hand, despite not actually having limbs of any kind.
+In the second case there are four red balls along the path where the yellow ball traveled as above.
+The cue ball hits the yellow ball into the first red ball sending a force through the series of red balls to the black accelerating it down and back in the same manner as above.
+The yellow ball itself doesn’t travel around, but the force does.
+This is like diffusion.

 Something along these lines happens with a wing.
 So even though the air doesn't make the trip around in a circle at the leading edge, the force does.
 This can be expressed as, "diffusion dominates over convection."
 Diffusion is the flow of force, or pressure impulse.
 Convection is the actual movement, or flow of air.